ITISFoundation/osparc-simcore/docs/releasing-workflow-instructions.md

 ## Hotfix process

 A hotfix is **ALWAYS made from an already released version**.
-A branch is created from the tagged release version and the fix is implemented.
-Once it is ready the CI will trigger and build the *hotfix-* labelled docker images.
-Then, the image shall be tagged leveraging Github release mechanism.
+A branch is created from the tagged release version (must be named hotfix_v*) and the fix is implemented there following usual best practices.
+On each commit in that branch the CI is triggered and will generate the following images in Dockerhub:

+- itisfoundation/[image_name]:hotfix-[CINAME]-latest
+- itisfoundation/[image_name]:hotfix-[CINAME]-[BUILD_DATE]--[BUILD_TIME].[GIT_SHA]

+Once ready, the release-hotfix process starts by leveraging Github release mechanism.
 The CI will trigger again and pull the docker images (based on git SHA or latest hotfix image) and push a new release version.

-Each docker build marked as released are tagged as:
+Each docker build marked as released are tagged as described in the Release process.

-- itisfoundation/[image_name]:release-[CINAME]-latest
-- itisfoundation/[image_name]:release-[CINAME]-v[RELEASE_VERSION]-[BUILD_DATE]--[BUILD_TIME].[GIT_SHA]

-with:

-- CINAME the name of the CI
-- RELEASE_VERSION is a version number following semantic versioning (e.g. 1.0.0, 1.2.0, 1.2.1, ...)
-- BUILD_DATE is the build date
-- BUILD_TIME is the build time
-- GIT_SHA is the git SHA corresponding to the code used for building

 see [docs/img/git-hotfix-workflow.svg](docs/img/git-hotfix-workflow.svg)